Windows 7 Forums

 NOTE: This will not ask you if it's ok (Y/N) to delete each file when deleting all files in a folder and the folder's subfolders.

-A) In the command prompt, type the command below and press enter.
+A) In the command prompt, type the command below, press Enter, and go to step 11 below.

 NOTE: Substitute Full Path of Folder within quotes below with the full path of the folder that you want to delete all files in.